AI Readiness Assessment: A 5-Stage Framework for Business Leaders

 Domain 4: Engineering

-This domain assesses the technical maturity of your AI capabilities.
-That could be internal engineering teams or external partners you work with, but either way: how sophisticated is your technical implementation?
+This domain assesses the technical maturity of your AI capabilities, whether through internal teams or external partners.

 Engineering maturity includes: